Quiz: Are You Thriving On-Trail? Or Just Surviving?

 Score Question 6: _______

 Solutions: In the early 90’s, Ray Jardine had touched upon how mineral deficiencies can affect your attitude towards the trail.
 In short, if while on a distance journey the body develops mineral deficiencies, it can begin to make excuses in an attempt to return home, to the safe space where that wasn’t an issue.
 The manifestation of this is that the hills get hillier, the wind gets windier, and the bugs get buggier.
 Part of thriving in any environment is being able to fight off pests and tolerate nuisances.
-If something’s getting the better of you, is it really the thing, or is it your attitude towards it?
+If something’s getting the better of you, is it really the thing, or is it your attitude towards the thing?
 While you can’t control the weather, you can control your interpretation of it.

 Question 7: How’s your appetite?